Thomas & Friends: All Engines Go: Characters

-Other characters include Edward and Henry, who make periodic cameos throughout the series but have yet to be referred to by name.

 Production

-In October 2020, Mattel Television formed a new co-production partnership with Corus Entertainment's Nelvana Studio and greenlit two new seasons for the Thomas & Friends series, consisting of 104 11-minute episodes and two hour-long specials.
+In October 2020, Mattel Television formed a new co-production partnership with Corus Entertainment's Nelvana Limited and greenlit two new seasons for the Thomas & Friends series, consisting of 104 11-minute episodes and two hour-long specials.
 The new episodes were said to be produced using 2D animation and include more physical comedy and music than before.

 The new series was officially announced on February 5, 2021.
 Executive producer Christopher Keenan said it was, "crafted to appeal to contemporary audiences' sensibilities while maintaining Thomas' core brand ethos".

-On October 11, 2022, Mattel announced that the series was renewed for a third and fourth season, each consisting of 26 episodes and a special, set to premiere in 2023.
+On October 11, 2022, Mattel announced that the series was renewed for a third and fourth season, each consisting of 26 episodes and a special.
+On February 27, 2024, it was announced that Series 3 would debut on Netflix in the United States.

+Unlike previous Thomas & Friends media, All Engines Go was produced in North America rather than the United Kingdom.